smthemex/ComfyUI_StoryDiffusion/README.md

 * StoryDiffusion origin From: [link](https://github.com/HVision-NKU/StoryDiffusion)  ---&---  MS-Diffusion origin From: [link](https://github.com/MS-Diffusion/MS-Diffusion)---&---StoryMakerr from From:[StoryMaker](https://github.com/RedAIGC/StoryMaker)

 ## Updates:
+**2024/10/01**
+* If using flux-pulid, Please run according to the two methods in my example(new.json);
+* fix some bugs,now 12G VRA runing 1 img in cpu need 317.6s It's 10 times faster than the previous unoptimized version.
+For 24G VRAM users, please provide feedback on the time if it runs successfully so that I can optimize it;

 **2024/09/30**
 * Entering the National Day holiday, so if there are any issues with this update, it will take a few days to reply;
 * Add comfyUI wrapper,now You can freely use ComfyUI's regular SDXL, SD1.5 FLUX..., and call the prompt format of this prompt(There's no special benefit, just convenience);